brianshih1/mini-container/mdbook/src/capabilities.md

 As specified earlier, the capability must be present in both the permitted and the inheritable sets of the process.
 Therefore, we use `sudo setcap` to add the capability to the permitted set of the file.

 After setting the capability bit for `NET_BIND_SERVICE` to the permission capability set of the file, let’s run `/bin/bash` with the `set-ambient` program.
-We can check the capability sets of the process via `grep Cap /proc/$$/status` and see that the effective bits for the process is `0000000000000400`.
+We can check the capability sets of the process via `grep Cap /proc/$$/status` and see that the effective bits for the process are `0000000000000400`.
 Finally, we can use `capsh --decode` to confirm that `cap_net_bind_service` is in the process’s effective set.

 ```bash
 sudo setcap cap_net_bind_service+p target/debug/set-ambient